cody-scott/JJE_App/readme.md

 ### Submitting claims

-Claims should be sent as POST
+New claims should be sent as POST
+Cancel claims should be sent as PUT

 -----

 **Create New claim**

-    /waivers/api/new
+    /waivers/api/new/
     data = {
         "yahoo_team": 9,
         "add_player": "testadd",